AdiTiwa/doorCam/README.md

 ![DoorCam Lock](https://i.ibb.co/svNdjYy/Screen-Shot-2020-10-13-at-10-27-54-PM.png)

 This can work with any camera, but most cameras don’t have locks built in, so all you’d be doing is logging faces.

+The code in the repo is commented.
+Have fun!